cdoublev/css/doc/parse/README.md

 It would be inconsistent to implement *create a CSS style sheet* inside `CSSStyleSheet` but implement *remove a CSS style sheet* outside.
 Instead, *create an `<interface>` object* should be implemented where it needs to run, and only state properties are initialized in the constructor of the interface.

-If `globalObject` (`Document` or `ShadowRoot`) could be assumed as an instance of a wrapper class generated by `webidl2js`, then it could be converted to an instance of the implementation class, and *remove a CSS style sheet* could be implemented in a utility function (see below).
+If `globalObject` (`Document` or `ShadowRoot`) could be assumed as an instance of a wrapper class generated by `webidl2js`, then it could be converted to an instance of the implementation class, its read-only property could be updated, and *remove a CSS style sheet* could be implemented in a utility function (see below).
 But this would make the implementation brittle because it would be coupled to the use of `webidl2js` and to the name of the property in the implementation class of `Document` or `ShadowRoot`.

 ```js
 /**